Exchange Online, SharePoint Development Services

 From Microsoft Corporation

 We’re making some changes to improve the security of your tenant.
-We announced in 2019 we would be retiring Basic Authentication for legacy protocols and in early 2021 we announced we would begin to retire Basic Authentication for protocols not being used in tenants.
+We announced in 2019 that we would be retiring Basic Authentication for legacy protocols, and in September 2021, we confirmed that we would begin to disable Basic Authentication for in-use protocols beginning October 2022.

 How this will affect your organization:

-Once this change is made, users in your tenant will be unable to access their Exchange Online mailbox using Basic Authentication and these specific protocols.
+Once this change is made, users in your tenant will be unable to access their Exchange Online mailbox using Basic Authentication and the protocols specified above.